 The nerves play an important role in the function of your body, delivering vital sensory information to your brain while also carrying movement instructions to your arms, legs, and various other areas.
 But if nearby tissues or structures start to press on your nerves, they might not function as well as they should, and you could end up experiencing chronic discomfort as a result.
-If you notice the warning signs of a pinched nerve, get in touch with Dr. Rozenberg right away for a proper diagnosis so that you can start taking the first steps towards relief.
+If you notice the warning signs of a pinched nerve, get in touch with Dr. Rozenberg right away for a proper diagnosis, so you can start taking the first steps towards relief with pinched nerve treatment in Culver City, CA.

 Why Choose The Spine & Disc Center for Pinched Nerve Treatment?